+1 (888) 504-4424

 Internal assessment 25% - Written commentary on a real-life business problem

-The IB is one of, if not the most rigorous academic program available to high school students.
-An IB Diploma indicates to your future university that you are capable of managing the demands of undergraduate studies.
+The IB is a rigorous academic program available to high school students.
+An IB Diploma indicates to your future university that you can manage the demands of undergraduate studies.

 The IB fosters a highly balanced intellectual experience - academically and beyond.
-You take classes from a wide range of subject areas, making you more adept to try your own independent research project using the knowledge you have gathered, and Theory of Knowledge encourages you to reflect on the philosophical natures of this knowledge.
+You can take IB classes from a wide range of subject areas, allowing you the freedom to create independent research projects using gathered knowledge.
 The CAS program also ensures you have a balanced lifestyle beyond academics.
 Other high school programs do not have this level of intellectual and personal development.

-Additionally, in recognizing the rigor of the IB program, many universities accept IB course credit as a replacement for first-year courses, allowing you to bypass early requirements and accelerate your studies.
+Additionally, in recognising the rigour of the IB program, many universities accept IB course credit as a replacement for first-year courses, allowing you to bypass early requirements and accelerate your studies.

-While challenging, the IB offers a holistic and high-quality curriculum that will prepare you well for university studies and life beyond high school.
+While challenging, the IB diploma programme offers a holistic and high-quality curriculum that prepares you for university studies and life beyond high school.
 If you’d like to learn more about the IB Program or other high school curriculums, check out the following blogs.